The History of Fax (from 1843 to Present Day)

 Through a number inventions in the late 1800s and early 1900s, different methods that were an improvement of Caselli’s technology emerged.

-The Teleautograph emerged as a way of sending signatures across distances.
-Signatures have always been a way of verifying ownership of a bank account and other identification, and the teleautograph was built to solve the problem of signatures and distance.
-Teleautographs existed up until more recent times, with the Teleautograph Corporation bein acquired by a number of companies up to it was purchased by Xerox in 1999.
+The Telautograph emerged as a way of sending signatures across distances.
+Signatures have always been a way of verifying ownership of a bank account and other identification, and the telautograph was built to solve the problem of signatures and distance.
+Telautographs existed up until more recent times, with the Telautograph Corporation being acquired by a number of companies up to it was purchased by Xerox in 1999.

-Through the early parts of the 20th century, fax saw a number of twists and turns in what it was capable of.
+Through the early parts of the 20th century, fax saw a number of twists and turns in its capabilities.

 Emerging as one of the quickest ways to send an image over a wire, that capability moved to wireless with Richard H. Ranger sending a picture of President Calvin Coolidge from New York to London in 1924 through his Photoradiogram.